jaywire/ASN-Check/README.md

 If you are unsure what an ASN is, this tool likely won't be useful to you.

+Before any checks are done, this script will look for Bogon IP's.
+This will prevent you from running a query if the IP is identified on the bogon query.
+This is useful for mass queries so you don't waste whois lookups on a bogon.

 Note that RADb's whois service doesn't like mass queries.
 If you're going to run a lot of queries, invoke a telnet session or download a local copy of the database and parse the data.
 This script could easily be modified to do either of those.
 (Although managing a telnet session in PHP isn't exactly elegant - I'd do it in a shell script and pass the data back and forth using std_in and std_out)

 For more information, see here: https://www.radb.net/query/help